 The housing taxation database provides relevant information for the analysis of the distortionary effect of tax systems on housing ownership.
 The UCOH indicator we used in version v2.0 of the database relied on the UCOH indicator developed by Poterba (1992) and Poterba and Sinai (2008).
 A detailed description of the methodology followed in the previous version, and its intuition can be found in Barrios et al. (2019).
-Starting with version v3.0 the methodology was revised (Thiemann et al, 2022).

-As home ownership is an investment decision, the theoretical framework assumes an equilibrium relationship between the homeowner's return on housing investment and returns on other assets.
+Starting with version v3.0 the UCOH formula was revised (Thiemann et al, 2022).
+Version v5.0 introduced a refinement of the input data used in the UCOH indicator (Grünberger et al., 2024)As home ownership is an investment decision, the theoretical framework assumes an equilibrium relationship between the homeowner's return on housing investment and returns on other assets.
 This requires the marginal value of imputed rental income accruing to homeowners to be equal to the marginal user cost of purchasing additional housing capital.
 The following expression takes into account the specific tax rules that apply to owner occupied housing in order to calculate the UCOH indicator.
-This concerns recurrent property taxes, taxes on the flow of services from ownership (imputed rents), tax relief on debt-financed housing, transfer taxes on house sales and capital gains taxes.
-Also, and in order to allow for more flexibility and a more realistic representation of housing financing, it introduces a separate interest rate, being applied to new mortgages which is different from the interest rate for forgone capital income of alternative investments.
+This concerns recurrent property taxes, taxes on the flow of services from ownership (imputed rents), tax relief on debtfinanced housing, transfer taxes on house sales and capital gains taxes.
+Also, and in order to allow for more flexibility and a more realistic representation of housing financing, it introduces a separate interest rate, being applied to new mortgages which is different from the interest rate for forgone capital income of alternative investments15.
 In particular, we follow the literature (Fatica and Prammer (2018); Himmelberg et al. (2005)) and model the UCOH indicator, taking into account these two different interest rates: